ProfessorManhattan/docs-packer/contributing/overview.md

 ## Overview

 Our VM images aim to be minimal, performant, and pretty.
 They are minimal because they remove unnecessary files and are compressed before uploading them to [VagrantUp](https://www.vagrantup.com/).
 Our images are performant because we choose the right configurations.
-We also ensure there is a seemless experience by including the Plymouth boot loader (which makes them *prettier*).
+We also ensure there is a seamless experience by including the Plymouth boot loader (which makes them *prettier*).

 A popular repository on GitHub called [chef/bento](https://github.com/chef/bento/tree/master/packer_templates) has already done most of the work we are trying to accomplish.
 They have Packer templates for everything we aim to support except [Archlinux]({{ repository.group.packer }}/base-archlinux-desktop) and [Mac OS X]({{ repository.group.packer }}/base-mac-desktop).
 Since it has a huge following, updates are likely to be provided.
 We use chef/bento's source wherever possible.
 They provide shell scripts that do a lot of the setup needed to initialize boxes.
 In each of our repositories (except Archlinux and Mac OS X), you can see that we symlink to a chef/bento submodule.
 By doing this, we are able to receive updates directly from our upstream code provider.